Putt-Putt Travels Through Time

-Putt-Putt Travels Through Time is a 1997 video game and the fourth of seven adventure games in the Putt-Putt series of games developed and published by Humongous Entertainment.
-In 2014 Night Dive Studios re-released the iOS, Linux and Steam versions.
-In 2022, a port was released on the Nintendo Switch in January, as one of the first Humongous Entertainment games to be released on the system alongside Freddi Fish 3: The Case of the Stolen Conch Shell.
-Later in November, a PlayStation 4 version was released on the PlayStation Store.
-This is the last game to feature Jason Ellefson as the voice of Putt-Putt.
+Putt-Putt Travels Through Time is a 1997 video game and the fourth installment in the Putt-Putt series of games developed and published by Humongous Entertainment.
+It was followed by Putt-Putt Enters the Race in 1999.
+In 2014, Night Dive Studios re-released the iOS, Linux and Steam versions.
+In 2022, a port was released on the Nintendo Switch in January, as one of the first Humongous Entertainment games to be released on the system alongside Freddi Fish 3: The Case of the Stolen Conch Shell, followed by a PlayStation 4 version in November.